Skip to content

 Connection procedure

-- Select USB COM port in commander and press ON.
+1. Select the USB COM port in the commander and press "ON."

 Warning